57 Results

 Computer Art & Making ThingsArts & Crafts (K-12)Flex your art-making muscle while working with a sophisticated computer art program.
 You’ll practice creating awesome images, and then we’ll show you how to modify them so that they can be turned from 2D art into 3D sculptures.
 Modern "making" is so much more than just working with your hands.Winter 2026 -

 Dance PartyDance, Music & Theater (K-12)Shimmy, shake, and stretch as we explore various dance styles.
 Learn basic steps, catch the beat, and groove to the music.
 Increase your artistic individuality and confidence as you show off your best moves, and enjoy being part of an energetic and supportive group.
-Please note the late class start time: non-HASP students who are enrolled in this class will need to return to the school lobby for the 2:15 start time.
-They may not remain in the school building between 1:00 and 2:15 pm.Winter 2026 -
+Please note the late class start time: The Hardy onsite coordinator will stay with Hardy School students until class begins.Winter 2026 -

 Early Morning P.E.
 PowerGet Moving (K-12)Early Morning P.E.
 Power is designed to get you physically active before school while having fun with friends.
 Research has shown that exercise improves brainpower and concentration.
 Get your blood pumping and start your day primed to learn.Winter 2026 -